bahrus/on-to-me/README.md

 Attributes:  on, to, val, me, care-of, from, init-val, mutate-event, parse-val-as

-mutate-event is used in conjunction with a web component like mut-obs, which can raise events when mutations occur.
+mutate-event is used in conjunction with a web component like [mut-obs](https://github.com/bahrus/mut-obs), which can raise events when mutations occur.

+init-val allows us to pass an initial value from the observed element (e.g. init-val=value for an input element) just before attaching the event handler.

 Features not supported: